Block Explorer

 Beyond simple tracking, block explorers serve as a comprehensive analytics tool.
 They provide insights into network health, such as hash rates, validator activity, and pending transactions waiting in the "mempool."

-Each blockchain has its own dedicated explorer, such as Etherscan for or Solscan for , ensuring that all activity remains permanent and verifiable by any participant without needing to trust a central authority.
+Each blockchain has its own dedicated explorer, such as Etherscan for or Solscan for , ensuring that all onchain activity remains permanent and verifiable by any participant without needing to trust a central authority.

 On KAST, you can use a block explorer to check on card top-ups by pasting your transaction hash into the explorer and seeing exactly when your crypto moves through the network and becomes ready to spend.
+It's fully transparent.

-How to Read a Block Explorer
+How to Read a Transaction on a Block Explorer

 When you paste a transaction hash into a block explorer, you’ll see several key details: